Apply for Graduate

 Specific Requirements for the Doctor of Philosophy Degree:

-The Graduate School requires 2 examinations of all students pursuing the degree of Doctor of Philosophy.
+The Graduate School requires two examinations of all students pursuing the Doctor of Philosophy degree.
 These examinations are designed to assist students in developing the ability to communicate at a scholarly level and to show they have attained intellectual mastery of knowledge relating to the biological sciences.
-The Candidacy Examination contains both written and oral portions related to the student's field of interest and is taken after approximately 2 years of graduate study.
-Successful completion of that examination means that the student becomes a candidate for the degree of Doctor of Philosophy; failure of that examination means that the student cannot be readmitted to the graduate program in the Department of Biological Sciences.
-The oral Final Examination, preceded by a research seminar, is primarily concerned with the candidate's dissertation and is taken at the end of the candidate's program.
+The first examination, the Candidacy Examination, contains questions related to the student’s field of interest and such other areas as the doctoral committee may specify.
+This examination is given by the doctoral advisory committee in two parts, written and oral.
+The written and oral portions of the candidacy examination must be completed within the first three calendar years in the program.
+Satisfactory performance on this examination will be indicated by either pass or fail as determined by the doctoral committee.
+In the event of failure, the examination may be repeated at the discretion of the doctoral committee.
+In no case may the candidacy examination be taken more than twice.
+Notification to the Graduate School of failure to pass the Candidacy Examination means that the student is dismissed from the Ph.D. program, and the student is not eligible for readmission into the Biology program to pursue the Ph.D. degree.
+The second examination, the oral Final Examination, preceded by a research seminar, is primarily concerned with the candidate’s dissertation and is taken at the end of the candidate’s program.